hannz88/Spotify_data_science/README.md

 Other than the two algorithms, I also used `classification_report` from sklearn which is a pretty neat tool as it tells you the accuracy, precision, recall, f1-score, etc. Pretty neat, huh?

-One more thing, it wouldn't be good practice to train your model on the same set of data and then only to test it.
+One more thing, it wouldn't be good practice to train and test your model on the same set of data.
 Imagine building a classifier for food type.
 Then, train it on sausage only.
 What will happen to the model?
 It'll only ever be able to tell you if it's sausage or not.
 Not useful right?

 <p align="center">